ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 ### Token Lifetime

 - TTL (Time to Live) - How long the token is valid for
-- Max TTL - How long can the token be valid before it cannot be renewed anymore
+- Max TTL
+  - How long can the token be valid before it cannot be renewed anymore
+  - Cannot renew the token past this point
 - Token TTL properties
   - `creation_time` - When the token was created
   - `creation_ttl` - The TTL set when the token was created